particle-iot/docs/src/content/reference/device-os/firmware.md

 **Note:** Each keep alive ping consumes 122 bytes of data (61 bytes sent, 61 bytes received).

-For Ethernet, you will probably want to set a keepAlive of 2 to 5 minutes.
+For Ethernet, you will probably want to set a keepAlive to 25 seconds, like the Argon.
+In some cases, it could be raised to 2 to 5 minutes; this is dependent on how quickly the Internet router at the site releases port-forwarded back-channel.

 For the Argon, the keep-alive is not generally needed.
 However, in unusual networking situations if the network router/firewall removes the port forwarded back-channels unusually aggressively, you may need to use a keep-alive.